 While the Nation’s Capital boosts one of the best annual cherry blossom festivals in the world, we all know that the Yoshino cherry trees are the real star of the show (along with the other varieties of cherry trees surrounding the Jefferson Memorial and across the District).

-You can take a virtual tour through a beautiful bloom camera set up in the city, getting a digital view of the Tidal Basin.
-It’s not the same, but there are several reasons to check out this camera feed that heralds in the arrival of spring for many in the Mid-Atlantic and southern states.
+You can take a virtual tour through a the bloom cameras set up in the city, getting a digital view of the Tidal Basin.

-For anyone who wants a live look at the Tidal Basin, you can turn to the Bloom Cam for video footage that is constantly rolling 365 days a year.
 While the view isn’t that close up (or always clear depending on your computer screen and the weather), there are other cameras in the area and viewpoints that will get you closer to the action as full bloom hits.

 Earth Cam